ryankueter/RTBlazorfied/README.md

 <RTBlazorfied Html="@Html" Options="@GetOptions()" />
 ```

-Leaving of the ButtonVisibility options will display all the buttons.
+CSS variables, e.g., var(--my-variable) are interchangeable with these styles.
+And omitting the ButtonVisibility options will display all the buttons.
 ```csharp
 public Action<IRTBlazorfiedOptions> GetOptions() => (o =>
 {